saltstack/salt-bootstrap/README.rst

 .. code:: console

-  curl -L https://bootstrap.saltstack.com | sudo sh -s -- git develop
+  curl -L https://bootstrap.saltstack.com | sudo sh -s -- stable

 Any of the example above which use two-lines can be made to run in a single-line configuration with minor modifications.